Cannabinoids: Differences Between CBD vs CBG, CBDA, CBN, and CBC

 2. Neuroprotective Properties

 CBC was also found to protect neural stem progenitor cells in the brain.
 These are cells that manage the brain and nervous system’s neurotransmitters.
 By protecting these cells, neurological health may be preserved.

 What is CBDA?

 A “wild card” among cannabinoids, CBDA (cannabidiolic acid) works differently from the other compounds on this list.
 The big difference between CBD and CBDA is that CBDA doesn’t bond to the CB1 or CB2 receptors.

 Potential Benefits of CBDA

 CBDA is the raw form of CBD.
-It works by interacting with the COX-2 enzymes which are associated with the development of pain.
+It works by interacting with the COX-2 enzymes associated with the development of discomfort.

 It instead lengthens the effects of the body’s endocannabinoid system by inhibiting the enzymes that break down the natural endocannabinoids.
 There’s evidence from a study published in 2013 suggesting that CBDA activates serotonin receptors in the brain.

 A recent study found that CBDA may have the ability to serve as an antiviral intervention because of its ability to bind to spike proteins.

 Research at the Lambert Initiative for Cannabinoid Therapeutics found CBDA may play a big role in the entourage effect.
 This study found that a cannabis extract can lead to concentrations of CBDA that are 14 times higher in the bloodstream than taking CBDA alone.